python-adaptive/paper/paper.md

 When the features are homogeneously spaced, such as with the wave packet, adaptive sampling is not as effective as in the other cases.](figures/adaptive_vs_grid.pdf){#fig:adaptive_vs_grid}

 ![Comparison of homogeneous sampling (top) with adaptive sampling (bottom) for different two-dimensional functions where the number of points in each column is identical.
+On the left is a circle with a linear background $x + a ^ 2 / (a ^ 2 + (x - x_\textrm{offset}) ^ 2)$.
+In the middle a topological phase diagram from [\onlinecite{nijholt2016orbital}] its function can be -1 or 1, which indicate the presence or abscence of a Majorana bound state.
+On the right we plot level crossings for a two level quantum system.
+In all cases using Adaptive results in a better plot.
 ](figures/adaptive_2D.pdf){#fig:adaptive_2D}